-The Company has recorded \$197,276 in deferred finance fees.
-Of this amount \$85,400, net of amortization of \$3,700, was the result of the issuance of the two unsecured promissory notes during the quarter ended June 30, 2004.
+The Company has recorded \$85,976 in deferred finance fees.
+Of this amount \$74,100 was the result of the issuance of the two unsecured promissory notes during the quarter ended June 30, 2004.
 The remaining \$11,876 is the result of the Company's attempts to raise additional capital through private placements of shares of the Company's common stock.
 The Company continues to seek additional financings from multiple sources.

-As of June 30, 2004, we anticipate that we will need significant financing to enable us to meet our anticipated expenditures for the next 18 months, which is anticipated to be \$6 million assuming a single Phase 1 clinical trial commences within that time frame.
+As of September 30, 2004, we anticipate that we will need significant financing to enable us to meet our anticipated expenditures for the next 18 months, which is anticipated to be \$6 million assuming a single Phase 1 clinical trial commences within that time frame.

-The Company is currently in breach of the Collaborative Research Agreement with UBC, Research License and Option Agreement with UBC (CDN\$235,759.00 due June 1, 2004), Research License Agreement with Crucell (Euro 50,000 due February 29, 2004) and the Production Service Agreement with Molecular Medicine (\$15,000 due March 24, 2004) because of failure to make the noted payments pursuant to these agreements.
+The Company is currently in breach of the Collaborative Research Agreement with UBC, Research License and Option Agreement with UBC (CDN\$235,759.00 due June 1, 2004), Research License Agreement with Crucell (Euro 50,000 due February 29, 2004 and a further Euro 50,000 due August 29, 2004) and the Production Service Agreement with Molecular Medicine (\$15,000 due March 24, 2004) because of failure to make the noted payments pursuant to these agreements.
 The Company's failure to cure the breach of these agreements within the time frames specified may result is termination of these agreements.
 The termination any of these agreements would have a material adverse effect upon the Company and its business.
+None of these material agreements has been declared in default or been terminated for cause.
+The Collaborative Research Agreement with UBC expired on August 31, 2004 as scheduled, and the Company intends to negotiate a renewal.